-Before you start your examination, an introductory tutorial is provided on the computer screen.
-The time you spend on this tutorial, up to 15 minutes, DOES NOT count as part of your examination time.
-Sample questions are included following the tutorial so that you may practice answering questions, and reviewing your answers.
+Before you start your examination, an introductory tutorial provided on the computer screen.
+The time you spend on th tutorial, up to 15 minutes, DOES NOT count as part of you examination time.
+Sample questions are included following th tutorial so that you may practice answering questions, are reviewing your answers.